Jorvan758/dDBCSFi2/README.md

 # dDBCSFi(2)
-Code of "Opening Up the Neural Network Classifier for Shap Score Computation", written by Jorge E. León, with the guidance of Leopoldo Bertossi.
+Code of "Opening Up the Neural Network Classifier for Shap Score Computation"/"Compiling Neural Network Classifiers into Boolean Circuits for Efficient Shap-Score Computation", written by Jorge E. León, with the guidance of Leopoldo Bertossi.
 Feel free to use it as you please 👍

 This code is thought to be used on Google Colab.
 Modifications should be made to be installed on other computers (especially the ones with an OS different from Linux).